Libera-Chat/libera-chat.github.io/content/_guides/sasl.md

 you will need to connect from an IP address that isn't restricted to [create and verify an account](/guides/registration).

-If you are using a VPN or other anonymization service, consider temporarily disabling it, connecting to Libera.Chat, and only re-enabling it after you have created and verified the account.
+If you are using a VPN or other anonymisation service, consider temporarily disabling it, connecting to Libera.Chat, and only re-enabling it after you have created and verified the account.